-J.R. guest starred on Lifetime’s “Army Wives,” as a physical therapist in the season finale.
-He played ‘Brot Monroe’ on the Emmy Award winning daytime drama “All My Children.”
+J.R. guest starred on Lifetime’s “Army Wives” as a physical therapist in the season finale.
+He played Brot Monroe, a combat veteran who was injured in Iraq and returned home to face new challenges of civilian life, on the Emmy Award winning daytime drama “All My Children.”
 In true Hollywood fashion, he was encouraged by a friend to go on the open casting call that AMC put out for a veteran to join the cast.
 After several meetings with producers he was cast and an actor was born.
 Due to his popularity, what started as a three month story arc, developed into a three year role.

 Martinez has become a highly sought-after motivational speaker and he travels the country spreading his message of resilience and optimism.
 He devotes himself to showing others the true value of making the most of every situation.
 He is called on by a wide-range of groups including corporations, veterans groups, non-profits and schools.
 He is a spokesperson for Operation Finally Home, an organization that builds mortgage-free homes for disabled veterans, and he is involved with Phoenix Society for Burn Survivors, Rebuilding America’s Warriors (R.A.W.) and Iraq and Afghanistan Veterans of America.